-- Acquire basic skills of standards of air quality. - Understand the air quality monitoring and sampling techniques. - Study about the estimating techniques of air quality. - Minimize the vehicle emission. - Conduct air quality modelling by using various techniques.
+- Acquire basic skills of standards of air quality. - Understand the air quality monitoring and sampling techniques. - Know the estimating techniques of air quality. - Have basic knowledge in vehicle emission. - Conduct air quality modelling by using various techniques.

 Concept of unpolluted air - Gaseous and vapour pollutants in atmosphere - Primary & secondary pollutants - Ambient Air Quality - Monitoring for pollutants (SO2- NO2- O3- PAN - Particulates - Hydrocarbons - PAHs) and their health effects - Effects of air pollution on vegetation, materials and structures.